bolejko/SzekeresPy/README.md

 SzekeresPy is a Python package for cosmological calculations using the Szekeres Cosmological Model.
 The Szekeres model is an inhomogeneous, anisotropic, cosmological solution of Einstein's equations.
 In the limit of spherical symmetry it reduces to the Lemaitre-Tolman-Bondi (LTB) class of models, and in the limit of homogeneity, to FLRW models.
 The SzekeresPy can therefore be used to investigate LTB models (set `dipole=0`) or to perform calculations for FLRW cosmologies (set `contrast=0`), including the ΛCDM model.

+The intended use of the SzekeresPy is for research and education.

 SzekeresPy consists of two parts: a Python code for user interaction, and a Fortran code for handling the evolution and ray-tracing.
 Both the Fortran code and Python code are still in development.
 Debugging, optimisation, and restructuring of the code is still in progress.
 Anyone interested in collaboration or using the code is encouraged to contact the author.